Welcome to our Governors’ section.

 I’m primarily a business woman but also a teacher.
 I taught in a primary school for 13 years before deciding to start up my own small business making pickles and jams; The Pickle Palace.
 The production of jars of pickles is now only part of what we do as we’ve become a CIC (community interest company) and we deal with lots of ‘rescued’ food from major supermarkets and feed people with it at various events and venues.
 This saves the food from landfill as well as the resources used to produce and package it and I’m now using my teaching skills to educate children in schools about the issues around food waste.

 I’ve been lucky enough to work with several local schools and despite the fact I’m no longer a classroom teacher, I’m passionate about education, and really care about how I can make a difference for the children.
 It’s been a pleasure working with the children and parents at Chopwell and I’m really excited about being a governor and working more closely with the school.
+Having enjoyed my role as governor at Chopwell I've also joined the governing body of Cumbric Education.

 Susan Wilkinson Co-opted